-I only made sugar-free honey for a short time, when the only source for me was on-line.
-It was very pricey on-line!
-Just recently, my Walmart has started carrying Honey Tree sugar-free honey and I find it pretty tasty!
-So I’m not having to make my own anymore.
-This is the recipe I used when I was making it from scratch.
+I only made this when I was about to run out of my store bought Honey-Tree brand of sugar-free honey and didn’t want to drive in to Austin or wait to order it on-line.
+It was quite pricey on-line, too!
+Just recently, my local Walmart has started carrying Honey Tree brand of sugar-free honey and since it’s pretty tasty, I just buy it nowadays.
+But for any of you who would like a recipe to “stretch those dollars” and get a lot more honey out of just one little jar, this is the recipe I used when I was making it some tome ago.
 This is actually a recipe (slightly modified) of a very talented cook, Birgit Kerr on Birgit’s Daily Bytes.
 Her original recipe can be seen here: http://birgitkerr.blogspot.com/search?q=sugar-free+honey .
-I decided to post my version here because a number of my readers have asked me how I make my imitation honey.
-I always give Birgit credit for this wonderful creation.
-Since my Walmart may not carry the Honey Tree forever (they often drop products), I’m keeping this recipe just in case I ever have to go back to making my own.
+I decided to post my version here because a number of my readers have asked me how to make it when it is not available where they live.
+I must give Birgit credit for my inspiration on this wonderful creation.
+Since my Walmart may not carry the Honey Tree forever (they often drop products from their lineup), I’m keeping this recipe just in case I ever have to go back to making my own.
 This recipe is VERY good!
 NOTE TO SELF: buy next bottle of Honey Tree honey before the last 2 T. is used up!! :)

 I have to substitute erythritol in for the xylitol called for in Birgit’s recipe.
 The reason for this substitution is that xylitol is highly toxic to dogs so I won’t keep it in the house.
 If a very small dog ingests xylitol they usually die from organ failure.
 The poor vets are helpless to save the animal.
 And as my husband and I are guilty of giving our rat terrier, Button (nicknamed Buttoni) a wee bite of our cookie or cake, and I’m so afraid one of us will unknowingly hand her something with xylitol!!
 I don’t even buy sugar-free chewing gum anymore as it is usually sweetened with xylitol.
 Ratties are notoriously clever at getting what they smell/want, even if it’s in a purse.
 Anything within reach is fair game to a rat terrier! :)